salmanabbasi36/salmanabbasi36.github.io/content.md

 # Content placeholders for your resume site

 This file is a convenient place to paste text extracted from your PDF resume.
-The template `index.html` pulls content from static HTML — paste or edit the sections below and copy them into the corresponding places in `index.html` or `resume-replica.html`.
+The template `index.html` pulls content from static HTML — paste or edit the sections below and copy them into the corresponding places in `index.html`.

 ---